Upcoming EU regulatory changes and opportunities for feedback: Quarterly report

 Aim: Revise the rules on EU import controls and inspection certificates for organic and in-conversion products that are not yet certified under EU organic legislation.

-Timeline: Public consultations expected soon, adoption of Regulations expected in fourth quarter of 2025.
+Timeline: Public consultations expected soon, adoption of Regulations expected in the third quarter of 2026.

-Organic production – cleaning & disinfection products (criteria & conditions), hydrolates and magnesium chloride – Delegated Regulation; and Organic production – amended list of products and substances authorised for use in organic production processes – Implementing Regulation
+Organic production – cleaning & disinfection products (criteria & conditions), hydrolates and magnesium chloride – Delegated Regulation

-Aim: Reflect the new production needs of the organic food sector and ensure that production standards are aligned across the EU by introducing specific criteria for the authorisation of products and substances to be used in products for cleaning and disinfection; adding hydrolates to the list of products; and allowing the use of magnesium chloride in processed food as a non-organic salt.
+Aim: Reflect the new production needs of the organic food sector and ensure that production standards are aligned across the EU by introducing specific criteria for the authorisation of products and substances to be used in products for cleaning and disinfection; add hydrolates to the list of products; and allow the use of magnesium chloride in processed food as a non-organic salt.

-Timeline: Public consultation expected soon, adoption of Regulations expected in fourth quarter of 2025.
+Timeline: Public consultation expected soon; adoption of Regulations expected in the second quarter of 2026.

-Import of non-EU countries’ organic products compliant with EU rules: list of recognised control authorities and bodies – Implementing Regulation
+Organic imports – list of recognised control authorities and control bodies – Implementing Regulation

-Aim: Establish a new list of control authorities and control bodies that are recognised to certify operators and groups of operators in non-EU countries for the purpose of importing organic products into the EU, in line with the new EU laws on organics currently in force.
+Aim: To list the control authorities and control bodies recognised to certify operators and groups of operators in non-EU countries, compliant with the new EU legislative framework on organics currently in force, for the import of organic products into the EU.

-Timeline: Public consultation expected soon, adoption of Regulation expected in third quarter of 2025.
+Timeline: Public consultation expected soon; adoption of proposal expected in the third quarter of 2026.

 Environment